List of songs recorded by Regine Velasquez

-Filipino singer Regine Velasquez has recorded material for seventeen studio albums, eight soundtrack albums and five extended plays (EP).
+Filipino singer Regine Velasquez has recorded material for seventeen studio albums, eight soundtrack albums and five extended plays (EPs).
 She has also collaborated with other artists on duets and featured songs on their respective albums.
 After signing a record contract with Viva Records in 1987, Velasquez began to work with producers Vic del Rosario and Ronnie Henares, who co-produced all of the songs on her 1987 debut studio album Regine.
 Christine Bendebel wrote the tracks "Kung Maibabalik Ko Lang" and "Urong Sulong", while Awit Award-winning songwriter Vehnee Saturno co-wrote "Isang Lahi".
 Del Rosario and Henares also co-produced Velasquez's second studio album Nineteen 90 (1990); its lead single "Narito Ako" was written by Nonong Pedero and was originally recorded and performed by Maricris Belmont as an entry for the 1978 Metro Manila Popular Music Festival.

 Tagala Talaga, Velasquez's third studio album, was released in October 1991 and featured cover versions of Filipino songs written by National Artist for Music recipients Ryan Cayabyab, Lucio San Pedro and Levi Celerio.
-The record's lead single "Buhay Ng Buhay Ko" was written by Pedero and was originally recorded by Leah Navarro.
-Two more singles, "Anak" and "Sa Ugoy Ng Duyan", were released in 1992 from Tagala Tagala.
+The record's lead single "Buhay ng Buhay Ko" was written by Pedero and was originally recorded by Leah Navarro.
+Two more singles, "Anak" and "Sa Ugoy ng Duyan", were released in 1992 from Tagala Tagala.
 Velasquez released her fourth studio album Reason Enough in 1993.
 On it, she recorded a duet with Canadian singer Paul Anka for the record's first single "It's Hard to Say Goodbye", marking her first musical collaboration with an international artist.
 She also worked with Gary Valenciano, who co-wrote the album's second single "Sana Maulit Muli", which won the Awit Award for Best Performance by a Female Recording Artist in 1994.